Brewing methods: Burton Union

 The Burton breweries were known for a recirculating fermentation system known as the Burton Union.
-Invented in the 1830s, the Union system was a row of wood casks connected to a common trough by way of a series of pipes.
-The practical purpose of the Union system was to allow excess barm (yeast foam) to be expelled from the casks without leaving excessive amounts of head space within the casks; the system was quickly refined to separate any expelled beer from the wasted yeast, allowing it to flow back into the casks to continue fermentation.
+Invented in the 1830s, the Union system is a row of wood casks connected to a common trough by way of a series of pipes.
+The practical purpose of the Union system is to allow excess barm (yeast foam) to be expelled from the casks without leaving excessive amounts of head space within the casks; the system was quickly refined to separate any expelled beer from the wasted yeast, allowing it to flow back into the casks to continue fermentation.

 The Burton Union is credited with maintaining the strains of yeast used in Burton brewing in a relatively stable state until the mid-20th century.

-While not widely used in commercial beer production any more, the Burton Union principle is often looked on as a technical challenge for advanced homebrewers, and a commercial approximation of the design is available for experimenters.
+While not widely used in commercial beer production any longer, the Burton Union principle is often looked on as a technical challenge for advanced homebrewers, and a commercial approximation of the design is available for experimenters.

-Marston's Pedigree is the only beer in the UK to use this method of production, while Firestone Walker in California uses a patented variation of the system.
+Until February 2024 Marston's Pedigree was produced using the Burton Union system, when, citing declining cask ale sales and profitability concerns, Carlsberg Marston's announced the closure of the last original Burton Union sets.
+In May 2024, Thornbridge Brewery announced that with the support of Brooklyn Brewery, it had worked with Carlsberg Marston's to save one set of equipment.

-Barrique Brewing company in Tennessee uses an unmodified Burton Union system to produce all of its beers.
+Firestone Walker in California uses a patented variation of the system and Barrique Brewing Company in Tennessee uses an unmodified Union system.